Learn how to make rose water with this easy recipe.

 Wash them in water to eliminate any dust or dirtiness.
 If you think your roses contain chemicals put them in a container with cold water and a teaspoon of baking soda.
 Alternatively, you can add a trickle of white vinegar.

 I grow my own roses but I still wash them in cold water to eliminate any trace of dirt.
 You can mix your rose petals, for this one I have used red and pink petals.

 2. Place them in a pot with distilled or mineral water.
 Don’t go mad with the water as too much will end up diluting the rose water.

 3. Add one or two spoons of dried rose petals if you want to use them.

 4. Cover the pot and simmer until the color fades (about 10 or 15 minutes).

 5. Once the color fades, remove it from the cooker and let it cool.

-6. Strain and place in a container with lid.
+6. Strain and place in a container with a lid.

 7. If you want to intensify the fragrance add 2 or 3 drops of rose essential oil.
-I add it to mine and you can really notice a difference in the smell.
+I have added it to mine and you can really notice a difference in the smell.

 Keep the water in a dark cool place like the refrigerator.
-It can last up to 2 weeks if you keep it in the fridge or one week other ways.
+It can last up to 2 weeks if you keep it in the fridge.
 You can always add a preservative to make it last longer.